-- Verification of death. - The Director of Student Services will ensure all admissions records relating to the learner are archived appropriately and no further correspondence sent to the deceased. - The Director of MIS should be informed, they will also ensure all records relating to the learner are archived appropriately and no further correspondence sent to the deceased.
-Also to include finance, additional support, Pastoral Support Mentors etc. - The relevant course staff should be informed who will ensure any local records/letters are sent to the Director of MIS for appropriate archiving.
+- Verification of death. - The Director of Student Services will ensure all admissions records relating to the learner are archived appropriately and no further correspondence sent to the deceased. - The Assistant Principal MIS should be informed, they will also ensure all records relating to the learner are archived appropriately and no further correspondence sent to the deceased.
+Also to include Finance, Additional Learner Support, Pastoral Support Mentors etc. - The relevant course staff should be informed who will ensure any local records/letters are sent to the Assistant Principal -MIS for appropriate archiving.

-Appendix 1 - Abuse & Other Specific Safeguarding Issues
+Appendix 1 - Abuse, Specific & Other Specific Safeguarding Issues

-(Taken from Keeping Children Safe in Education: Statutory Guidance)
+(Taken from Keeping Children Safe in Education: Statutory Guidance September 2021)